-In addition to this, cultural capital is provided through our Enrichment programme; pupils can pursue and discover activities beyond the classroom.
-They can choose to develop many skills including: learning to swim, climb, ice-skate, play a musical instrument or further their exploration and enjoyment of cooking and Art-our Enrichment programme is frequently reviewed to suit the interests and needs of the current pupil cohort.
+Our ambition is for all pupils, to be given opportunities that will develop their understanding of how to be successful in 21st Century Britain, allowing them to have the same experiences and opportunities as their mainstream counterparts.
+A well-planned enrichment programme allows pupils to explore activities beyond the classroom.
+They can choose to develop many skills including: learning to swim, climb, ice-skate, play a musical instrument or further their exploration and enjoyment of cooking and Art, our Enrichment programme is frequently reviewed to suit the interests and needs of the current pupil cohort.

 Across the Federation Schools, ‘My Endeavour Days’ address issues in the community and wider world; work around charities, cultural awareness, health issues and the environment, develop pupils’ understanding and encourage outward looking thought processes and good citizenship.
 Our school council gives elected pupils the opportunity to learn how to express their views in a professional way, as well as understanding how they can make a positive influence to school life and the wider world.

 A comprehensive programme of: Careers Education, Information, Advice and Guidance (CEIAG), in line with the Gatsby Benchmarks of good practice (DFE- Careers Strategy 12.17) help pupils make informed and aspirational career decisions.
 Our programme includes exposure to the workplace and their employees, the full range of post 16 learning provisions and access to personal guidance and planning.
 We ensure that our pupils all have realistic plans in place, to take their first step towards employment, on leaving school.